Concealed shoes: Explanations

 Archaeologist and architectural historian M. Chris Manning has proposed that the immurement of shoes, garments, and other objects may be related to the belief in a household deity or helpful spirit found throughout northern Europe from Ireland to western Russia.
 According to Manning, Schorne's use of a shoe to capture or repel a troublesome spirit may have called upon an existing belief in the power of shoes and other garments to attract, repel, or "lay" such spirits.

 The brownie and hob, domestic fairies found in England and Scotland, could be driven off by a gift of clothing.
 In Russia, it was said that the domovoi, a helpful domestic spirit, could be attracted to a home with an old boot or bast shoe placed under the stove or hung in the yard.
-The belief in household spirits is closely tied to the concept of the familiar, which in turn is linked to the belief in demons and other harmful spirits.
+The belief in household spirits is closely tied to the concept of the supernatural familiar, which is linked to the belief in demons and other harmful spirits.

-Thirteen of the shoes in Swann's analysis (only a small fraction of the thousands of concealed shoes reported worldwide) were buried in the foundations of a building.
+Thirteen of the shoes in Swann's analysis, only a small fraction of the thousands of concealed shoes reported worldwide, were buried in the foundations of a building.
 She has alluded to a possible connection with the Carthaginian practice of putting human babies in the foundations of their buildings, and suggested that the shoes may have acted as a substitute for the person.

-Shoes continued to be "good luck" symbols throughout the early nineteenth century; several greeting cards from the time show old boots next to horse shoes with good luck messages.
+Shoes continued to be "good luck" symbols throughout the early nineteenth century.
+Several greeting cards from the time show old boots next to horse shoes with good luck messages.